1. Home

 In 1928 an operable replica of the locomotive was completed using original blueprints upon which time it was donated to the city of Charleston in celebration of the South Carolina Canal and Rail Road's 100th anniversary.

-Today, this replica is under the ownership of the Charleston Chapter of the National Railway Historical Society (NRHS)/Best Friend Museum although it has been loaned to Norfolk Southern Railway to display at their headquarters in Atlanta (the SCC&RR later became a subsidiary of the Southern Railway, an NS predecessor).
+Today, this replica is under the ownership of the Charleston Chapter of the National Railway Historical Society (NRHS) and can be viewed at The Best Friend Museum located at 23 Ann Street in Charleston.

 Sources